 This course examines the historical development of Radio and Television broadcasting with an examination of the interrelationships between artistic and technological forms, as well as industry, social, and cultural trends.
-The commercial and noncommercial models of support, governmental regulations, and impact on society, programming, and future technology will be a primary focus.
+The commercial and models noncommercial of support, governmental regulations, and impact on society, programming, and future technology will be primary focus. а Prerequisite(s): Successful completion of preceding Foundation Studies courses and critical methodologies.
 Prerequisite(s): Successful completion of preceding Foundation Studies courses